dlcmh/simple-spa-in-mithril/README.md

 - include Mithril and 'User.js' model
 - use Mithril hyperscript to create a list of items
 - reference the list of users to dynamically loop though the data
+- use `oninit` component lifecycle method to trigger call to User.loadList when rendering this view